-Attorneys also charge a contingency basis on a contingency basis.
-Now with contingency fees, they usually are dealing with a personal injury attorneys, it is not going to be in a real estate transaction.
-And most often you’re not going to be dealing with a matter in a criminal case using contingency.
-In fact, I think it’s illegal to do contingent fee basis in a criminal matter.
-So contingency is basically that the attorney only gets paid if you win.
+When it comes to hiring an attorney, here are three fee structures to engage with.
+One is a flat fee.
+Attorney flat fees are usually for dealing with matters that are not complex.
+They’re usually more routine matters, such as preparing a simple will or real estate closing.
+Things that don’t require a lot of research and time.
+That’s where a flat fee would come into play.
+Attorneys also charge on a contingency basis.
+Now with contingency fees, they are usually dealing with personal injury attorneys.
+This would not be a real estate transaction.
+And most often, you’re not going to be dealing with a matter in a criminal case using contingency fees.
+In fact, I think it’s illegal to do contingency fees in a criminal matter.
+And the contingency is basically that the attorney only gets paid if you win.

 The last type of fee that people pay would be the hourly rate and that’s usually the most contentious.
 People are looking for the least expensive hourly rate.
 Well, first of all, the hourly rate is based on the amount of time that an attorney will dedicate towards a case.
 So it’s charged by the hour.
 A portion of the work that’s done will require a portion of the hourly rate.
 The more experienced and successful the attorney is, the higher the hourly rate.
 For less experienced attorneys, you will pay a lower hourly fee.